 Answer: Ultimately, optimizing experimental design prior to sequencing can help guarantee accurate sgRNA detection and a successful CRISPR screen.
 There are a few considerations and resources available when designing a Single Cell CRISPR experiment.

 Traditionally, cell lines are transduced with a pooled lentiviral library containing guide RNAs (gRNAs) targeting tens to hundreds to thousands of genes in a given genome.
 Some considerations during experimental design are:

-1) sgRNA design strategy - please see Technical Note: Guide RNA Specifications Compatible with Feature Barcoding technology for CRISPR Screening and this article on the choice of Capture Sequence and sgRNA integration site.
+1) sgRNA design strategy - please see Technical Note: Guide RNA Specifications Compatible with Feature Barcoding technology for CRISPR Screening (for both 3' and 5' CRISPR screening) and this article on the choice of Capture Sequence and sgRNA integration site (for 3' CRISPR screening).

 2) Pool design strategy - please see the article How should I design my CRISPR pool?

 - Transduction efficiency: the proportion of cells that are successfully transduced with the CRISPR/dCas9 constructs and sgRNA.

 - Modification: Proportion of those cells that are subsequently modified at the target locus by dCas9

 - Modification coverage: Proportion of those cells that contain desired modification in all copies of the gene.